BY LAWS 3/12/2019

 Section 2.
 Cousins and friends thereof shall meet all financial obligations determined by the National body and the local host in order to participate in Reunion functions.
 Friends shall not be permitted to vote.

 Section 3.
-Persons not previously affiliated with the Family Reunion and wishing to become affiliated should do so by contacting his/her Point of Contact or local chair and providing proof of his/her family branch.
+Persons not previously affiliated with the Family Reunion and wishing to become affiliated should do so by contacting his/her Point of Contact, local chair, or Executive Committee providing proof of his/her family branch.

 Section 1.
-Dues and assessments shall be recommended by the Ways and Means Committee and approved by the Executive Committee.
+Assessments shall be recommended by the Ways and Means Committee and approved by the Executive Committee.

 Section 2.
-Dues and assessments shall be required of all family members participating in the Family reunion.
+The assessment fee of five dollars shall be required of all registrants participating in the Family reunion.

 Article 1- Necrology